 Just like every other area of fashion, trends are constantly evolving in the wedding world.
 But which wedding trends are women ditching and which can we expect to explode in the coming year?
 To find out, I spoke with Lily Kaizer, owner of vintage bridal boutique Happy Isles in Los Angeles—a favorite destination of fashion insiders.
-An expert in wedding fashion, I was interested in her observations about which bridal trends are on the way out in 2018.
+An expert in wedding fashion, she had interesting observations about which bridal trends are out from 2018.
 “I think we’ll be seeing much less of bell sleeves, illusion necklines, and Solange-esque capes,” Kaizer explains.

 As bridal trends mirror what is happening on the red carpet and the runways, it’s no surprise that these pieces are on the decline.
 But looking forward to the New Year, what new wedding trends we will be seeing?
-Ahead, Kaizer is sharing the major wedding trends we can expect brides to wear in 2019.
+Ahead, Kaizer is sharing the major wedding trends brides are wearing in 2019.
 Whether it’s retro pieces that will be huge for rehearsal dinners, unexpected veil colors, or the accessories brides will be copying straight from the runways, these are six new wedding trends that will be big next year.

 '70S and '80S-INSPIRED PIECES